 - Baking soda has the capacity of extracting the spider venom – a paste made of baking soda and water should be placed gently as to cover the bite area, left in place for 5 minutes, then rinsed off; a procedure that should be repeated every hour.

 After taking this short tour through the most venomous species of spiders you know the main family characteristics, the symptoms of their bites and their habits, thus where you may find them and how they might react.
 You know that size is not the measure of danger and also that looks are deceiving.
+Check out our guide on how to administer first aid outdoors for more information.

 You may know some main features, but it’s more advisable to be cautious than to mistake a friendly insect eater for a deadly spider.
 That is why it is most important to make a thorough research when you plan to journey into a wild unknown area.